OpenINF/wg-a-team/README.md

 <abbr title="Working Group">WG</abbr> (called “the A-Team” for nostalgic
 reasons).
-Although formerly known as the Automation and Tools team, we sometimes still use the nickname “A-Team”, and you’ll see A-Team references scattered around our codebases.
+Although formerly known as the Automation and Tools team, we sometimes still use the nickname “A-Team”, and you’ll see A-Team references scattered throughout our codebases.
 We are proud to now finally be recognized as an officially-chartered <abbr title="Working Group">WG</abbr> (Working Group)!

 We’re a group of programmers who develop and support a wide range of services,